1. How do transfer students learn about Transfer Connections?

 9. Will I have time for Transfer Connections in addition to other organizations as well as my Michigan course load?

 You’ll find Transfer Connections to be a very flexible and fluid program.
 We are first and foremost a resource for all participants.
 Each Transfer Connections group creates their own “ground rules” for participation, whether it is scheduling biweekly coffee dates or attending a monthly performance series.
 Program-wide events will be planned to connect you with other students, faculty and staff outside of your group as well as to expose you to the wonderful opportunities on UM’s campus!

 10. How does the Transfer Connections Program differentiate from other transfer student organizations on campus?

 Transfer Connections is designed to assist you with your overall transition to campus by connecting you with a trained Transfer Mentor who can refer you to the resources and support services available on campus.
-Other transfer student organizations on campus include the Transfer Student Network and the Transfer Student Affairs Commission of the Central Student Government.
-The Transfer Student Network is primarily a social organization for new transfer students.
-The Transfer Student Affairs Commission, as part of the student government, works to improve campus wide policies and procedures that affect transfer students.
-Both of these organizations are run by students.
+Other transfer student organizations on campus include the Committee Advocating for Transfer Students (CATS) through the LSA Student Government which works to improve LSA wide policies and procedures that affect transfer students.
+The committee is run by students.
 Transfer Connections is a University-sponsored program.
-Participation in Transfer Connections does not preclude you from joining one or more of these other transfer student organizations, and in fact many students participate in two or more of these organizations during their first year on campus.
+Participation in Transfer Connections does not preclude you from joining other transfer student organizations, and in fact many students participate in two or more of these organizations during their first year on campus.
 We encourage you to make a personal decision based on your individual needs when applying to the Transfer Connections Program.